I’d Like To Teach The World To Sing

 4. Tilt the pan to let the oil cover the bottom of it.

-5. Making sure to coat each one in the oil (just turn it over and move it around in the oil… it isn’t rocket science :-P ), lay your potato wedges on the baking sheet in a single layer.
+5. Making sure to coat each one in the oil (just turn it over and move it around in the oil… it isn’t rocket science 😛 ), lay your potato wedges on the baking sheet in a single layer.

 6. Sprinkle the potatoes with the salt/spice mix